 |

-The lock on the case (used to keep it closed) is identical to that on other
+The lock at the front of the case is identical to that on other

-Enigma boxes, but two metal brackets are mounted to the right of the lock,
+Enigma cases, but two metal brackets are mounted to the right of the lock,

 allowing an additional padlock to be used.

-Inside the top lid of the oak wooden box are the usual accessories, such
+Inside the top lid of the case are the usual accessories, such

 as the green lamp filter and the spare light bulbs.

-Also present in the lid is a small metal clamp to allow a message form to be
+Also present in the lid is a small metal clip – similar to the one on a clipboard –

-Just above the lamp filter is a small wooden stub to ensure
+Just above the lamp filter is a wooden stub to ensure

-that the power switch (rotary) is in the OFF-position before the case is closed.
+that the power selector is in the OFF position before the case is closed.

 |